Riya-Pallikala-LM/OTEL-Updates/instrumentation/README.md

 Install these packages from [package repositories](#debian-and-rpm-repositories) or download them from [GitHub Releases](#debian-and-rpm-packages).

-After installation, restart the applicable `systemd` services or reboot the system to enable the Java agent with the default configuration.
+After installation, restart the applicable services or reboot the system to enable the Java agent with the default configuration.
 Optionally, see [Configuration](#configuration) for details about configuring the agent.

 ### Debian and RPM Repositories